How to become a fishing vessel skipper

 - 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths, for an advanced apprenticeship

-You can start as a deckhand at sea and learn on the job.
-You'll usually need around 18 months' experience before you can skipper a boat.
+You can start as a deckhand at sea and learn while you work.
+You'll usually need at least 18 months' experience before you can skipper a boat.
 You'll also need to have completed mandatory basic safety training for:

 - sea survival